MarcoFurlan99/8_clip_correction_and_more/readme.md

 ## Training history

-Very unstable for some reason, the model saved is the one with the best preformance before early stopping kicks in.
+Very unstable from a point onwards.
+The model saved is the one with the best preformance before early stopping kicks in, so this is not really an issue performance-wise.

 <img src="https://github.com/MarcoFurlan99/8_clip_correction_and_more/blob/master/1_90/training_history.png?raw=true">